 TheDream.US National Scholarship

-Unlike the Opportunity Scholarship Program, the National Scholarship is for DACA and other undocumented students who are eligible for in-state tuition at the college they want to attend.
+Unlike the Opportunity Scholarship Program, the National Scholarship is for DACA and other undocumented students eligible for in-state tuition at the college they want to attend.
 Applications for this scholarship open on Nov.
 1 every year.

 The money can be applied toward tuition at one of the 70-plus partner colleges, including schools like Rutgers University, Hunter College, Arizona State University and the University of Houston.
 A full list can be found on TheDream.Us’ website.